-A worldwide leader in Next Generation Sequencing needed a turnkey solution for filling, weighing, capping, labeling, and palletizing tubes filled with a chemical reagent.
-The product line contained more than 900 permutations of tube/cap/label combinations to be manufactured on this automated system.
+A global Life Science manufacturer needed a turnkey automation solution for filling, weighing, capping, labeling, and palletizing tubes filled with a chemical reagent.
+The product line contained more than 900 permutations of tube, cap, and label combinations to be manufactured on this automated system.

-Product quality was of utmost importance, which required 100% inspection of Critical to Quality Attributes (CQA), and full traceability of process metrics across the entire product line.
+In addition, the custom automation equipment required 100% inspection of Critical to Quality Attributes (CQA) and full traceability of process metrics across the entire product line.

 Requirements Analysis

 Our first step was to assess the customer’s requirements, evaluate the design of the existing equipment, and identify any gaps that needed to be addressed.
 Several areas of improvement were identified, and some stations needed to be completely redesigned.
-In order to get this equipment back on track and into production, a systematic analysis of every station was performed.
+In order to get this equipment back on track and into production, we performed a systematic analysis of every station.

-The function and design of each section of the equipment were tied to a User Requirement Specification (URS) line item, and gaps were captured and brought to the customer’s attention.
+The function and design of each section of the equipment were tied to a User Requirement Specification (URS) line item, and we captured gaps in the URS to bring to the customer’s attention.

 Addressing Gaps